 The sun, clouds, birds, butterflies, and the river also appear in this sketch.
 In his accompanying narration, the creator of this sketch mentioned his depiction of 11 different kinds of trees and shrubs, dotted with colorful varieties of fruits and flowers.
 This boy’s attention to nature suggests that he perceives the natural environment to be important.
 The sketch (particularly its alignment of low-lying shrubs interspersed with trees in a contoured pattern) and in-depth conversations with all of the participating children confirmed the youths’ awareness of a Minga Perú-implemented agro-forestry project.

 Several children’s sketches also featured chicken coops, fish farms, and agro-forestry work (See Figure 7).
 Such depictions show that, although these Minga Perú livelihood development projects have existed for only two years, children know about them and independently characterize them as salient signs of change.
-For these children, chicken coops and the like are locally relevant measures, or cultural scorecards, that indicate progress in their communities.
+For these children, chicken coops and the like are locally relevant measures, or cultural beacons, that indicate progress in their communities.

 Figure 7.
 Drawings of trees, chicken coops, and fish farms show children’s relationship with the livelihoods supported by Minga Perú

-Cultural Scorecards in Research Project #4:

 “The Kitten Who Became a Lion” in Senegal

-Individuals’ behavior may represent a cultural scorecard when its full significance, or its very presence, eludes outside researchers.
+Individuals’ behavior may represent a cultural beacon when its full significance, or its very presence, eludes outside researchers.
 Such was the case with Tidiane Thiang, 27, an audio/video specialist at Dakar, Sénégal-based non-profit le Réseau Africain d’Education pour la Santé (African Network for Health Education, or RAES).
 Prior to joining the implementation team for a new youth development intervention, Tidiane always kept his speech to a minimum.
 At meetings, he listened attentively and took copious notes; periodically, he would send a long email to the director that articulated his perspectives on the various topics of discussion.
 Such communicative behavior might be considered Tidiane’s “baseline.”

 During the summer of 2010, Tidiane and several co-workers piloted Sunukaddu 2.0, an intervention intended to empower youths by supporting their development of skills that enable exploration, collaboration, and meaningful communication (Felt & Rideau, forthcoming).
 Not only did the program significantly impact participants but its effects upon Tidiane were also profound.
 During brainstorming meetings and curriculum workshops, he voiced his own ideas.
 When the program opened its doors, he challenged participants with critical thinking questions and rich cultural commentary.
 During a lesson on message dissemination, he spontaneously sprang from a corner of the room and translated a lengthy explanation of Everett Rogers’s Diffusion of Innovations theory (1962/2003) from (imperfect) French into participants’ native Wolof.
 And when unanticipated transportation and scheduling issues left Tidiane as the sole instructor for an entire day, he independently delivered – and innovated! – the curriculum, then enthused about his experience afterwards.
 In Tidiane’s own words: